GuidanceMantras/GuidanceMantras/README.md

 ### Jai Shri Ram
 - Will be added later
 - ![Jai Jai Shri Ram](./Jai_Jai_Shree_ram.jfif)

+### Positive And Negative
+- Will be added later

+### Thick Skin
+- Will be added later

+### Strong Backup And Strong Backbone
+- Will be added later

+### Small Talk
+- Learn how to start small talk
+- Small talk helps in building relationships, starting a relationships
+- Small talk helps in resolving conflicts, problem sloving, understanding other people
+- Small talk helps in getting information, gaining knowledge
+- Small talk helps in advising others, suggesting something

+## Stop Oversharing
+- Will be added later

+### Pretend
+- Will be added later

+### Show Off
+- Will be added later

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free
 - Mind/Manasu helps you in your thoughts either positive/negative